 iv) A plan for getting more customers to the business.

-My goal is to have at least 100 paying customers to my business in the next one year.
-Therefore, come July 10th, 2020, I will be back to report on how many customers the business has and the general state of the business.
+My goal is to have at least 100 paying customers for the business in the next one year.
+Therefore, come December, 2020, I will be back to report on how many customers I’ve closed and the general state of the business.

-At the moment, I have a pretty good idea on what I need to do to get the web hosting business to move from being a mere side project to a fulltime business.
+At the moment, I have a pretty good idea on what I need to do to get the web hosting business to move from being a mere side project to a fulltime venture.

 However, my biggest challenge will be dedicating time for the project, and actually moving forward with it when I hit roadblocks.

-So, this journal is my way of keeping myself accountable and hopefully, be able to get you into the inner workings of a web hosting reseller business if you ever decide to join the wagon.
+So, this journal is a way of keeping myself accountable.
+Hopefully, I’ll be able to get you into the inner workings of a web hosting reseller business if you ever decide to join the wagon.

 I will be making an update on this journey at least once a month.
 It will be interesting to review the journal at the end of the year to see how much I would have accomplished.